economicalstories/CaL4M/README.md

 * It sets `max_tokens` ≈ (column-width × 0.9 ÷ 4).
 * Answers longer than the cell width are automatically truncated by the model.

-## Further Improvements

-- **Caching**: Store recent responses in VBA or in a hidden sheet to avoid duplicate API calls.
-- **Batch Processing**: Use Python + [XLWings](https://xlwings.org) for reading/writing whole columns at once.
-- **Model Selection**: Add an optional parameter to choose between multiple pulled models.
-- **Timeout Tuning**: Expose `maxWait` as an optional argument or global setting.
-- **Non-Blocking UI**: Provide a button-triggered Sub to avoid freezing Excel during calls.
-- **Alternative Backends**: Support `llama.cpp`, HF TGI, or other local LLM servers via configurable endpoints.
-- **Error Logging**: Write errors to a hidden worksheet or external log file for debugging.

 ---